taufanardi/BW-corona-map/README.md

 Display a map of coronavirus infections in Baden-Württemberg area, including history graph per area.
 Data is taken from https://sozialministerium.baden-wuerttemberg.de/ and updated daily.

-A life version of this can be seen here: https://taufanardi.github.io/BW-corona-map/index.html
+A live version of this can be seen here: https://taufanardi.github.io/BW-corona-map/index.html

 ## Development server